 Much like a Field Day, your Olympics should include plenty of familiar games and sports.
 Use a mixture of individual sports like a hundred-yard dash or swimming two laps in the pool and team sports like soccer, kickball, or volleyball.
 You can have cabins compete against each other and attend an awards ceremony at the end of the day for the first, second, and third place teams and individuals.

 Trivia is a great indoor activity, and one well-suited to kids who have limited mobility or are in wheelchairs (get more tips for campers with neuromuscular disorders here).
 You can use this list of questions to get you started.
 One approach we love is including trivia questions about your camp.
 When was it founded?
 How many campers attend each summer?
 How old is the camp director?
 There are all sorts of ways to fold your camp culture into this activity.

 If you do end up playing trivia outdoors, you can include physical challenges.
 We also won’t try and persuade you from involving a little sliming action, if that feels right.

 24. Camp newspaper

 Camp wouldn’t be complete without a campfire.
 It’s a time to make s’mores, sing camp songs, and hear ghost stories.
-Today’s Parent has a listing of 8 campfire songs every kid should learn.
-Also, don’t forget some of these fun campfire games that don’t need a lot of prep work to play.
-Take advantage of campfires to show the kids how to make fun and easy meals like a hobo dinner over the fire.
+There are also fun campfire games that are great additions and don’t need a lot of prep work to play.
+Some of our favorites are:

 Play the “what if” game to encourage children to come up with their creative inventions.
 For example, ask the kids, “What if when you flushed the toilet, it whisked you away to China?”
 Give them time together to brainstorm their invention ideas, and have them create a name, slogan, and sales pitch.
 You could offer ribbons for categories like Most Creative, Most Useful, etc.